Contribute

 Reason: Previously, the role was configuring the default data and logs storage paths.

-And optionally set permissions for the custom paths with mssql_datadir
+And optionally set permissions for the custom paths with mssql_datadir_mode and mssql_logdir_mode variables.

 Issue Tracker Tickets (Jira or BZ if any): https://issues.redhat.com/browse/RHEL-528 https://issues.redhat.com/browse/RHEL-529